 California Super Bloom on the Beach

 Walking on the beach, you can see that many of the plants are in full bloom.
-The photo above is the deerweed plant, otherwise known as the California broom, which is in the Legume family and is related to peanuts, cloves, and licorice.
+The photo above is the deerweed plant, known as the California broom, which is in the Legume family and is related to peanuts, cloves, and licorice.
 I found it interesting that once the yellow flower has been pollinated, it will turn orange to red.

-As we make our way north on Trestles Beach, here is a clear view of San Clemente State Beach in Orange County.
+As we make our way north on Trestles Beach, there is a clear view of San Clemente State Beach in Orange County.
 The county line (between Orange and San Diego) is found right at this location.

-I appreciate so much when examining the photo below that on this particular stretch of beach; there are no non-native plants.
+I appreciate so much when examining the photo below that on this particular stretch of beach, there are no non-native plants.
 Whoever is in charge of this beautiful hillside, I say, “Kudo’s to you!”

 So what do you think?
 I was so excited that I could come here at the opportune time to see the beginning of the California bloom on the coast!